-I-Ready
+i-Ready

-Students in grades K-4 participate in i-Ready testing for reading and math in the fall, winter, and spring of each school year.
+Students in grades K-4 participate in i-Ready diagnostic testing for reading and math in the fall, winter, and spring of each school year.
 This assessment is a web-based, adaptive, diagnostic assessment used to help make instructional decisions and to monitor student response to instruction.
+Additionally, students have access to the i-Ready Online Instruction tool for reading and math.
+The online instructional component provides students with individualized lessons based on their skill level and needs so they can learn at a pace that is just right for them.
+Lessons are designed to be fun and interactive in order to keep students engaged.